Cookies on the SIM Sherpa website

 Roaming was turned on automatically, so we didn’t have to go fiddling around in our account settings to get it working.

-Right after turning off airplane mode we received a text from Sky welcoming us and informing us of the costs to roam in the destination we were in.
+Just after we turned off flight mode we got a text from Sky welcoming us and giving us all the information about roaming costs in the destination we were in.

 We got 4G where we expected we would and both signal strength and data speeds were healthy.

-In all, we appreciate the fact that Sky Mobile’s EU roaming works seamlessly, just like being in the UK.
-But we have yet to test outside the EU.
+Overall, we like that Sky’s EU roaming works without any issue, just like it does in the UK.
+But we haven’t tested it beyond the EU.

 One upside is that this £2 a day rate also applies when you roam in these worldwide destinations.
-That’s pretty great value for roaming beyond the EU, however going anywhere else does get expensive fast.
+That’s decent value for roaming beyond the EU, however going anywhere else does get expensive fast.

 Useful link: See all Sky Mobile roaming costs and charges